Feed on Posts or Comments

 This entire country, especially the airline industry, would benefit from a few more great leaders like “Chairman Eddie”!

-Motivational speaker Harry K. Jones has appeared all over North America addressing subjects ranging from stress management and thinking "out of the box" to the leadership skills and strategies required to succeed in today's competitive marketplace.
-Harry K. Jones is a professional, motivational speaker and consultant for AchieveMax®, Inc., a company of motivational speakers who provide custom-designed keynote presentations, seminars, and consulting services.
-Harry has appeared all over North America addressing topics such as change, customer service, creativity, employee retention, goal setting, leadership, stress management, teamwork and time management for a number of industries, including education, financial, government, healthcare, hospitality, and manufacturing.
-For more information on Harry's presentations, please call 800-886-2MAX or fill out our contact form.
+Harry K. Jones is a motivational speaker and consultant for AchieveMax®, Inc., a company of professional speakers who provide custom-designed seminars, keynote presentations, and consulting services.
+Harry's top requested topics include change management, customer service, creativity, employee retention, goal setting, leadership, stress management, teamwork, and time management.
+For more information on Harry's presentations, please call 800-886-2629 or fill out our contact form.

-One Response to “Empathetic Customer Service”
+One thought on “Empathetic Customer Service

-I just finished reading your story of how Eddie Rickenbacker taught his leadership team how to understand the frustration of their customers and the need for great service.
+1. I just finished reading your story of how Eddie Rickenbacker taught his leadership team how to understand the frustration of their customers and the need for great service.
 What a great example of true leadership.
 I immediately forwarded this article to each of our branches with instructions to share it with the entire staff.
 This story also motivated me to sign up for your daily direct feed as I hope others do as well.
 Your articles are priceless, please keep them coming.
 I noticed you’re currently publishing four days a week.
 Is there any possibility of adding a few days a week?
 We so look forward to your next offering.
 Keep the good stuff coming.
 Thank you.

 Katherine Wheeler